080bct12alex/MedixAPI/README.md

-# 🧠 Patient Management System API (FastAPI Learning Project)
+# 🧠 Patient Management System  (FastAPI Learning Project)

 This is a beginner-friendly project designed to learn how to build RESTful APIs using **FastAPI**.
 It simulates a real-world use case of managing patient health records, including BMI calculations and automatic health verdicts.
 Data is stored in a local JSON file (`patients.json`).

 📌 This project is ideal for those transitioning from **Flask to FastAPI**, or learning modern Python API development.